Rajneeshgupta2244/app-legal-docs/privacy-policy.md

     <h2>Information We Collect</h2>
     <ul>
-      <li>Personal information such as First Name, Last Name, Email, Mobile number, and Password collected during signup.</li>
+      <li>Personal information: First Name, Last Name, Email, Mobile number, Password (during signup)</li>
-      <li>Role selection: User or Provider.</li>
+      <li>Role selection: User or Provider</li>
-      <li>Provider service information, including categories (e.g., electrician, painting).</li>
+      <li>Provider service info (category, subcategory, e.g., electrician → light fitting)</li>
-      <li>Location data to display nearby service providers.</li>
+      <li>Location data to display nearby service providers</li>
-      <li>Booking information: contact details shared between users and providers once a booking is accepted.</li>
+      <li>Booking information: contact details shared between users and providers once a booking is accepted</li>
-      <li>App usage data to improve performance and user experience.</li>
+      <li>App usage data to improve performance and user experience</li>
     </ul>

     <h2>How We Use Your Information</h2>
     <ul>
-      <li>To connect users with nearby providers based on category, location, and services.</li>
+      <li>To connect users with nearby providers based on category, location, and services</li>
-      <li>To display service requests and manage provider listings.</li>
+      <li>To display service requests and manage provider listings</li>
-      <li>To enhance app security, performance, and customer support.</li>
+      <li>To enhance app security, performance, and customer support</li>
-      <li>To manage subscriptions and service availability for providers.</li>
+      <li>To manage subscriptions and service availability for providers</li>
     </ul>

     <h2>Information Sharing</h2>
     <ul>
-      <li>Booking contact details are shared only between the user and the provider.</li>
+      <li>Booking contact details are shared only between the user and provider</li>
-      <li>Task-Ninja is an intermediary platform; we are not responsible for service quality, payments, or communication between users and providers.</li>
+      <li>Task-Ninja is an intermediary platform; we are not responsible for service quality, payments, or communication</li>
-      <li>We do not sell, rent, or trade your personal information to third parties.</li>
+      <li>We do not sell, rent, or trade your personal information to third parties</li>
     </ul>

     <h2>Location Data</h2>